syncfusion/ej2-javascript-docs/src/treegrid/treegrid/filtering.md

 ---
 title: "Filtering"
 component: "TreeGrid"
-description: "Learn how to filter rows in the TreeGrid using the filter bar, and menu filtering.
+description: "Learn how to filter rows in the TreeGrid using the filter bar, menu, excel and checkbox filtering.
 Also learn how to use custom filter components in the Essential JS 2 TreeGrid control."
 ---

 # Filtering